 Upcoming Events - Find us in person at:

-• October Open House with Friends.
-Each year we invite a few fellow artists to our home studio for an open house & art market.
-Dates TBD, but coincide with the annual Maine Craft Weekend.
+• Open House with Friends.
+Each year we invite a few fellow artists to our home studio for an open studio & art market during the Maine Craft Weekend.
+Dates TDB.
+1029 Bear River Rd, Newry, ME.

 Lizz & Andy Peacock